OctopusDeployLabs/SpaceCloner/README.md

 We do accept Pull Requests on this repository.

+## Tested Octopus Deploy Versions

+This script was developed using an Octopus Deploy instance running `2020.1.x` and later `2020.2.x`.
+It was tested against a variety of different versions.
+It should work with Octopus Deploy `3.4` or higher.
+However, you'll have much better luck using `2020.x` or higher.

+You will notice some version checks being run in the script.
+This is to prevent the script from calling specific API endpoints when it shouldn't.

 # Use cases

 This script was written for the following use cases.

 - As a user, I want to split my one massive default space into [multiple spaces on the same instance](docs/UseCase-BreakUpSpace.md).